 This groundbreaking program guides interpreters of indigenous languages on ethics, protocols and modes -- including consecutive, relay and simultaneous interpreting -- in community and healthcare settings.
 Each module includes targeted guidance for overcoming the barriers that indigenous interpreters encounter daily in many different service settings.

 Starting March 4, we are proud to offer full-color print copies for sale of the gorgeously designed training manual and workbook.
-Check out our Books & Products page for a special launch offer!
+Check out our Books & Products page for details!